cirospaciari/jscomet/README.md

 # ApacheBench MVC Test
-A little benchmark using ApacheBench for simple performance test JSComet, Sails and TotalJS.
+A little benchmark using ApacheBench for simple performance test JSComet and Sails.

 Command:
 ```sh